dosipod/SrWiki/LED-Preferences.md

 ### 2D Panel layout
 Specify how a led panel is wired.

 This is used to translate the logical layer (led[x,y]) to the physical layer (led[0] .. led[n]).

+Animations are written so that the first LED in in the panel(s) is in the top left corner.
 If your panels are oriented in a different fashion, you can use the 2D Panel layout settings to adjust that.

 Setting name | Value Range | Description | Master/Dev
 |---|---|---|---|